 Lady Arpels Ballerine is a classic example of its fashion essence.
 With fairy motifs on the dial, studded with diamonds, this collection evokes joy and hope when looking at it.
 Frivole Secrète watch is another unique piece with a small dial, enclosed in floral patterns.
 Most of all, this edition easily doubles up as an exquisite piece of jewelry as well.

 Famously known for making Swiss Army Knives, Victorinox also makes luxury swiss watches.
 The brand officially entered the watchmaking industry in 1989 with a range of dress and diving watches.
-Mechanical excellence forms the hallmark of Victorinox, to upkeep with the Swiss standards of accuracy and aesthetics.
+Mechanical excellence forms the hallmark of Victorinox to upkeep with the Swiss standards of accuracy and aesthetics.

-Set up in 1865 by a 22-year-old watchmaker, Zenith is now a subsidiary of the LVMH Group since 1999, joining other brands like Hublot and TAG Heuer.
+Established in 1865 by a 22-year-old watchmaker, Zenith is now a subsidiary of the LVMH Group since 1999, joining other brands like Hublot and T.A.G.
+Heuer.
 Driven by innovation using age-old watchmaking techniques, Zenith has made history with the first-ever integrated automatic chronograph movement.
 As the name suggests, the brand seeks to reach new heights of excellence with every new watch.
 The brand also developed an ultra-thin automatic elite movement with computer-assisted design technology, receiving the ‘movement of the year’ recognition in 1994.

-Defy is one such remarkable collection introduced by Zenith with a 1/100th chronograph, double tourbillons, and gravity-defying gyroscopic mechanisms.
+Defy is a remarkable collection introduced by Zenith with a 1/100th chronograph, double tourbillons, and gravity-defying gyroscopic mechanisms.
 Icons is another such collection, carefully curated to resonate with the brand’s proud legacy.
 Finally, the Chronomaster Sport, an adaptation of the brand’s El Primero model of 1999, comes with a refined designed and Zenith’s signature tri-color on the dial.